nirtamir2/talks/2025-06-25/src/slides.md

 [click]
 Now we're seeing React's real power.
-I've extracted the box into its own component.
+I've extracted the box into its own component and set its position via prop.
-This lets us reuse it - see how we render two boxes at different positions?
-The Box component also has state - it tracks hover and active states.
+The Box component also has state use for size and color.
-Click a box to scale it up.
-Hover to change its color.
+When I click on the box it change the size and I can hover to change its color.
 This is the magic of R3F - 3D objects behave like React components with props, state, and events.

 [click]